Form ROA: guidance (accessible version)

 Documents

-• You must also provide the documents needed to establish that you have a right of abode.
-The list below tells you what documents you need to provide.
+- You must provide the documents that prove you have the right of abode.
+The list below explains which documents you need.
 Birth and marriage certificates should be those issued at the time of birth or marriage.
-If not, please explain why.
+If they were issued later, you must explain why.

-• If you are currently using a different name than the name on your official documents you must provide documentary evidence of the change of name, such as your marriage certificate, adoption certificate or change of name deed.
+- If the name you use is different from the name on your official documents, you must provide proof of your change of name, such as a marriage certificate, adoption certificate or change of name deed.

 Applicant was registered or naturalised as a British citizen on or after 1 January 1983